ZAMBIA: EMPOWERING WOMEN FOR EFFECTIVE PARTICIPATION IN POLITICS

 Results of our work:

-- Nine parties have prepared gender action plans for their own party.
-Demo Finland´s partner ZNWL supports the parties in their
+- Nine parties are preparing gender action plans for their own party.
+The programme monitors their implementation.

-- The capacities of female politicians (both local councilors and candidates) have been built.
-On the local level hundreds of female politicians and on the national level all female councilors have taken part in the trainings throughout the years.
+- The capacities of female politicians (both local councillors and candidates) have been built.
+On the local level hundreds of female politicians and on the national level all female councillors have taken part in the trainings throughout the years.
 Prior to the elections also heads of campaigns were trained.